shirashiki/spring/Parrot/UserStories.md

 Story | Description
 ------------- | ----------------------------------
-001 | Tutor creates his/her user account.</br> The account is composed by an e-mail, password 002 | Tutor adds or removes safe sites
+001 | Tutor creates his/her user account.<br> The account is composed by an e-mail, password 002 | Tutor adds or removes safe sites
 003 | Tutor adds or removes unsafe sites